Circular to angular spots on leaves, which resemble the eyes of frogs, begin as dark, water-soaked spots and develop into brown spots.

 Stems and pods can also be affected, which poses another threat to yield.
 Stem infections appear later in the season as long, narrow, dark lesions with flat centers.
 If pod lesions occur, they will look circular to long in shape, reddish-brown in color and slightly sunken.
 As these lesions mature, centers will appear gray and brown.
 Infected seed symptoms are visible as gray and brown areas on the seed coat, which may crack and flake.

 Yield loss from frogeye leaf spot disease results primarily from lack of photosynthesis caused by the leaf infection and premature defoliation.
-When seed is infected, it germinates poorly and resulting seedlings are weak.
-The disease is reported to cause soybean yield losses of 30 percent in some fields during wet years.
+When seeds are infected, they germinate poorly and the resulting seedlings are weak.
+The disease is reported to cause soybean yield losses of up to 30 percent in some fields during wet years.

 Managing Frogeye Leaf Spot

-Farmers have several options to manage frogeye leaf spot, including variety selection, scouting, cultural practices and fungicides.
+Growers have several tools that together help manage frogeye leaf spot, including variety selection, scouting, cultural practices and fungicides.
 These best management practices also help minimize the potential for fungicide resistance.
-Following seasonal reports about disease occurrences from county Extension agronomists is another helpful practice.
+Following seasonal reports about disease occurrences from county extension agronomists is another helpful practice.